Cardi B Reveals Why She Hasn’t Posted Photos Of Baby Kulture

 “I’m scared of sharing her to the world.
 There are too many mean people out there.”

-Cardi admitted that she loves her little one to bits and sometimes she feels tempted to show to the world how beautiful her daughter is, but feels exceedingly protective at the same time.
+Cardi admitted that she loves her little one to bits and sometimes she feels tempted to show to the world how beautiful her daughter is but feels exceedingly protective at the same time.

 “Sometimes I do want to show people how beautiful and how precious she is.
 She’s so precious,” Cardi said.
 “There’s a lot of people that have crazy minds, you know.
 I want to protect her!
 She’s my little buggy.”

-Cardi also praised her husband, Offset and said that she never has to worry about him because he is a great dad to baby Kulture.
+Cardi also praised her husband Offset and said that she never has to worry about him because he is a great dad to baby Kulture.

 “He is changing diapers, but I’ve been seeing Offset being a dad,” Cardi said.
 “He already has three kids, so I already fell in love with the way that he was a dad already.
 I’m like, ‘Oh my god, I can have a little one with this guy.’
 He’s really good,” the report detailed.